-But BOJ officials don't rule out easing policy further in the near term and are keeping an eye on a U.S. rate-setting meeting on Tuesday, which may trigger sharp yen rises against the dollar if the Federal Reserve signals additional monetary stimulus.
+But BOJ officials do not rule out easing policy further in the near term and are keeping an eye on a U.S. rate-setting meeting on Tuesday, which may trigger sharp yen rises against the dollar if the Federal Reserve signals additional monetary stimulus.

 Noda expressed hopes that the BOJ will continue to support the economy with its ultra-loose monetary policy.

-He also said market trust in the dollar and U.S. Treasuries hadn't wavered in the wake of S&P's downgrade, indicating that Tokyo will maintain its huge holdings of U.S. government bonds.
+He also said market trust in the dollar and U.S. Treasuries had not wavered in the wake of S&P's downgrade, indicating that Tokyo will maintain its huge holdings of U.S. government bonds.